Sunday, October 6, 2024

 7. Helter Skelter

 No band member performs on all 30 tracks of the White Album.
-Paul McCartney leads with 24, followed by Ringo Starr with 22, and both George Harrison and Lennon with 20 each.
+McCartney leads with 24, followed by Starr with 22, and both Harrison and Lennon with 20 each.

 The familiar album opening with a jet plane sound on "Back in the U.S.S.R" is not included because Starr walked out in a huff during the recording sessions, and McCartney handled drums instead.
 The same goes for "Dear Prudence."
 So, I ended up starting this album with tracks three and four.